ErnaniMac/open-ai/README.md

         {
             $chat = new Facade($token, $url);

-            // OpenIA LLM model to use.
+            // OpenAI LLM model to use.
             $model = 'gpt-3.5-turbo';

             // Pre-configured how you want the AI ​​to interact with your questions.